 - Declarations of health (gym membership, parachute jumps, etc)

 - Power of attorney assessments/reports

 - Letters including ‘To Whom It May Concern’ and ‘Fitness to …’ letters.
 Letters and reports for insurance companies and solicitors are always chargeable.
 Please check with the company concerned first to see who has to pay for the work required.

 - Photocopying and printing of medical records and summaries

 The fees charged are based on the British Medical Association (BMA) suggested scales and a full printed list of the charges applicable can be found on the wall by the reception desk.
-If you have any queries, our Reception Staff or Medical Insurance Clerk will be happy to advise you about them along with appointment availability, if required.
+If you have any queries, our Reception Staff or Medical Insurance Administrator will be happy to advise you about them along with appointment availability, if required.